sarahmwiser/react-app-design/week2/readme.md

 ### Parcel

-Parcel is marketed a "zero-configuration" bundler tool but really is a build tool as well.
+Parcel is marketed a "zero-configuration" build tool.

-Not only does it do the "bundling" of all of your project files (.js, .css, etc) no matter what framework you are using (React, Vue, etc) it will determine the necessary plugins and dev dependencies automatically.
+Not only does it do the ```bundling``` of all of your project files (.js, .css, etc) no matter what framework you are using (React, Vue, etc) it will determine the necessary plugins and dev dependencies automatically (the ```build``` part).

 Includes out of the box:

  - <a href="https://parceljs.org/features/development/#dev-server">Dev server</a>
  - <a href="https://swc.rs/">SWC</a> (transpiling - faster than Babel, built with Rust)
+ - <a href="https://github.com/parcel-bundler/parcel-css">Parcel CSS</a> - CSS parser, compiler and minifier (also built with Rust)

  ```Setup for React```